 The Medicinal Plant Specialist Group (MPSG) is a global network of experts contributing within their own institutions and in their own regions to the conservation and sustainable use of medicinal plants.
-The MPSG was founded in 1994, under the auspices of the Species Survival Commission of the IUCN - The World Conservation Union, to increase global awareness of conservation threats to medicinal plants, and to promote conservation action.
+The MPSG was founded in 1994, under the auspices of the Species Survival Commission of the IUCN - The International Union for Conservation of Nature, to increase global awareness of conservation threats to medicinal plants, and to promote conservation action.

 National Gardening Association